Skip to content

 Sainsbury’s Bank Pet Insurance

-Sainsbury’s Bank Pet Insurance is available for Bombay cats from 8 weeks of age.
-If the insurance policy is taken out before your cat is 10 years old and you continue to cover them with Sainsbury’s Bank, their cover will be continued year after year, providing you keep renewing your policy.
+You can take out Sainsbury’s Bank Pet Insurance for Bombay cats from eight weeks of age.
+If you take out the insurance policy before your cat is ten years old and continue the policy without a break, we’ll cover your Bombay cat for their entire life.

 How to care for a Bombay cat